Coffee Consumption By Country Statistics Featured

 The Place of Coffee in The World: Coffee on a Global Scale

 The buzz around coffee is real and the statistics are fascinating.
-Data from the 2020/21 harvests show that over 166.63 million bags of coffee were produced globally (each bag weighs 60 kilograms).
-This is quite an increase, adding about 2 million bags from what was recorded in the previous year.
+Data from the 2022/23 harvests show that over 168.2 million bags of coffee were produced globally (each bag weighs 60 kilograms).
+This is a slight 0.1% increase over the previous year, which actually had quite a drop, removing about 7 million bags from what was recorded in the previous year.

 Speaking in cups, the world drinks a staggering average of approximately 400 billion cups of coffee annually, making it the world’s second most consumed drink, coming second to water.